nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * Return the command result from the `XYZCommand` mentioned in the step above.
 * However, one disadvantage for using this design choice is the file directory might be very difficult to understand for newcomers because function calls are very deeply nested.

+### Sort feature

+The `sort` feature works by taking in a field that the user wants to sort the ListingBook by, and then sorts according to that.
+GoodMatch currently supports sorting by JobTitle, JobDescription, and Number of Applicants.
+When sorting `String` like JobTitle and JobDescription, Listings in the ListingBook is sorted by lexicographical order, whereas for numerical values like number of applicants, Listings are sorted by the numerical value.
+Sorting is all done in ascending order.

+Refer to the activity diagram below for what happens when a user runs a sort command.

+> insert activity diagram here

+#### Feature details

+#### Design considerations

 ### Undo feature

 The undo mechanism utilises the `prevListingBookStates` field in `ModelManager`.
 Additionally, it implements the following operations: